Kansas City, Missouri: Performing arts

-There were only two theaters in Kansas City when David Austin Latchaw, originally from rural Pennsylvania, moved to Kansas City in 1886.
+In 1886, Kansas City had only two theaters when David Austin Latchaw, originally from rural Pennsylvania, moved there.
 Latchaw maintained friendly relations with several actors such as Otis Skinner, Richard Mansfield, Maude Adams, Margaret Anglin, John Drew, Minnie Maddern Fiske, Julia Marlowe, E. H. Sothern, and Robert Mantell.

 Theater troupes in the 1870s toured the state, performing in cities or small towns forming along the railroad lines.
 Rail transport had enhanced the theater troupe tour market, by allowing full costumes, props, and sets.
 As theater grew in popularity after the mid-1880s, that number increased and by 1912, ten new theaters had been built in Kansas City.
 By the 1920s, Kansas City was the center of the vaudevillian Orpheum circuit.

 The Kansas City Repertory Theatre is the metro's top professional theatre company.
 The Starlight Theatre is an 8,105-seat outdoor theatre designed by Edward Delk.
 The Kansas City Symphony was founded by R. Crosby Kemper Jr. in 1982 to replace the defunct Kansas City Philharmonic, which was founded in 1933.
 The symphony performs at the Kauffman Center for the Performing Arts.
-Michael Stern is the symphony's music director and lead conductor.
+Matthias Pintscher is the symphony's music director and lead conductor.
 Lyric Opera of Kansas City, founded in 1958, performs at the Kauffman Center, offers one American contemporary opera production during its season, consisting of either four or five productions.
 The Civic Opera Theater of Kansas City performs at the downtown Folly Theater and at the UMKC Performing Arts Center.
 Every summer from mid-June to early July, The Heart of America Shakespeare Festival performs at Southmoreland Park near the Nelson-Atkins Museum; the festival was founded by Marilyn Strauss in 1993.

 The Kansas City Ballet, founded in 1957 by Tatiana Dokoudovska, is a ballet troupe comprising 25 professional dancers and apprentices.
 Between 1986 and 2000, it combined with Dance St. Louis to form the State Ballet of Missouri, although it remained in Kansas City.
 From 1980 to 1995, the Ballet was run by dancer and choreographer Todd Bolender.
-Today, the Ballet offers an annual repertory split into three seasons, performing classical to contemporary ballets.
+The Ballet offers an annual repertory split into three seasons, performing classical to contemporary ballets.
 The Ballet also performs at the Kauffman Center.
-Kansas City is home to The Kansas City Chorale, a professional 24-voice chorus conducted by Charles Bruffy.
-The chorus performs an annual concert series and a concert in Phoenix each year with their sister choir, the Phoenix Chorale.
-The Chorale has made nine recordings (three with the Phoenix Chorale).
+The Kansas City Chorale is a professional 24-voice chorus with an annual concert series and a concert in Phoenix each year with sister choir the Phoenix Chorale.
+The Chorale has made several recordings, including with the Phoenix Chorale.